phalouvas/local-docker-development/README.md

 1800	IN	A	198.54.117.197
 ```
 all these four IP addresses represent proxies that redirect to localhost...
 It's unclear what is the logic behind all this, I wonder why is local-docker set to work like this...
+Are there any disadvantages (in terms of how applications work) when bypassing these proxies by adding in records **hosts** file?